kyleharris1431/BestBrightLite-Respos/README.md

 -- To * People --

 What is on github is just a general idea of what it may look like.
-Any changes to the layout & contect can be made.
+Any changes to the layout & content can be made.
 I don't care, just make sure it is an improvement.
 Over the last.

 ===========